-The Master and Management Plan identifies several conditions or thresholds which will require an additional public process to take place as determined by PRCS leadership.
+The Master and Management Plan identifies several conditions or thresholds which will require an additional public process to take place with the public process format to be determined by PRCS leadership.
 These conditions include:

 - If the City accepts the Pikeview Quarry.
-At that time, the southern area of Blodgett Open Space may be reconsidered as part of that planning process. - If at any point, more than 41 spaces are considered at the North Trailhead. - If at any point, more than 15 (13 existing +2) spaces or a relocation of the trailhead are considered at the Orchard Valley Trailhead. - PRCS will initiate the trailhead relocation in accordance with the Master Plan if any of the following occur: nonmotorized user conflict or injury crossing Woodmen/Centennial into the Open Space, users parking along collector or neighborhood streets, security concerns continue, neighborhood off-street connection trails initiated, illegal parking blocking maintenance access to restrooms or port-o lets, or trash receptacles, natural resource impacts such as wildfire, flood and/or major erosion events. - If at any point, more than 180 spaces are considered at the Quarry Trailhead. - Based on past experience, It is anticipated that the designed trail lengths will be up to 15% longer than the trail corridors shown on the Master Plan.
-If at any point, the cumulative onsite designed overall trail system length varies by +/-2,500 If from 115% of that shown in the Master Plan. - The City and PRCS will participate in the USFS NEPA public process and are not required by this management plan to host a separate Parks led public process.
+At that time, the southern area of Blodgett Open Space may be reconsidered as part of that planning process. - If at any point, more than 51 spaces are considered at the North Trailhead. - If at any point, more than 15 (13 existing +2) spaces or a relocation of the trailhead are considered at the Orchard Valley Trailhead. - PRCS will initiate the trailhead relocation in accordance with the Master Plan if any of the following occur: nonmotorized user conflict or injury crossing Woodmen/Centennial into the Open Space, users parking along collector or neighborhood streets, security concerns continue, neighborhood off-street connection trails initiated, illegal parking blocking maintenance access to restrooms or port-o lets, or trash receptacles, natural resource impacts such as wildfire, flood and/or major erosion events. - If at any point, more than 180 spaces are considered at the Quarry Trailhead. - If conditions arise that mandated permanent closure of a system trail. - Based on past experience, It is anticipated that the designed trail lengths will be up to 15% longer than the trail corridors shown on the Master Plan.
+If at any point, the cumulative onsite designed overall trail system length varies by +/-2,500 lf from 115% of that shown in the Master Plan. - The City and PRCS will participate in the USFS NEPA public process and are not required by this management plan to host a separate Parks led public process.